The Real Housewives of Miami season 2

 The second season of The Real Housewives of Miami, an American reality television series, was broadcast on Bravo.
-It aired from September 13, 2012 until January 8, 2013 and was primarily filmed in Miami, Florida.
+It aired from September 13, 2012, until January 8, 2013, and was primarily filmed in Miami, Florida.
 Its executive producers are Matt Anderson, Nate Green and Andy Cohen.

 The Real Housewives of Miami focuses on the lives of Lea Black, Adriana De Moura, Marysol Patton, Lisa Hochstein, Joanna Krupa, Ana Quincoces and Karent Sierra.
 It consisted of eighteen episodes.

+This season marked the final regular appearances of Marysol Patton and Ana Quincoces.
+It also marked the final regular appearance of Karent Sierra.

 Production and crew

 The Real Housewives of Miami was officially green-lit for the return of the series for a second season by Bravo, after averaging 1.09 million total viewers for its first season.
 The reunion was filmed on November 30, 2012, and later aired in two-parts.
 The season premiered with "A Tale of Two Miamis" on September 13, 2012, while the fifteenth episode "Healing Hole" served as the season finale, and was aired on December 20, 2012.

 It was followed by a two-part reunion special that aired on December 27, 2012 and January 3, 2013, and a "Lost Footage" episode on January 8, 2013, which marked the conclusion of the season.
 Matt Anderson, Nate Green and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Purveyors of Pop.